MicrosoftEdge/MSEdgeExplainers/EditContext/explainer.md

 ### Trouble Composing Across Page Boundaries
 [In this video](https://www.youtube.com/watch?v=iXgttLgJY_I) Native Word on Windows is shown updating its view while in an active composition.
 The scenario demonstrated requires Word to relocate the active composition into a different page based on layout constraints.

 Because the web platform integrates with the OS text input services through its HTML DOM view, updating the view while composition is in progress may cancel the composition and prevent text input.
-Using the EditContext, however, the view can be updated and new locations for where composition is occuring can be reported without canceling the composition.
+Using the EditContext, however, the view can be updated and new locations for where composition is occurring can be reported without canceling the composition.

 ### No Support for Type-to-search in Custom Controls with Chinese Characters
 [This video](https://www.youtube.com/watch?v=rHEPdi1Rw34) demonstrates an IE feature that automatically selected an option in a select element based on the text typed by the user - even when that text is being composed.